 Talent placing the labeled bottle of MPA in the mobile phase slot of the HPLC.

 To begin the HPLC method development, open the liquid chromatography or LC software and create a new protocol [1].
-Then, double-click the Edit Method button to edit the binary gradient [2].
-Under the binary gradient tab, set the time stamps, flow rate, and concentrations of MPA and MPB [3].
+Then, click the Edit Method button to edit the binary gradient [2].
+Under the binary gradient tab, set the time stamps and concentrations of MPA and MPB [3].

 SCREEN: The LC software is opened, and a new HPLC protocol is created.
 Authors: Considering the length limit, it would be difficult to demonstrate the whole protocol creation.
 What you can do is record the screen showing the already created protocol and point the cursor to the name of the new protocol that was created.

-SCREEN: The Edit Method button is double-clicked to begin creating a new protocol.
+SCREEN: The Edit Method button is clicked to begin creating a new protocol.

-SCREEN: In the binary gradient tab, the values of the time stamps, flow rate, and concentrations of MPA and MPB are being entered.
+SCREEN: In the binary gradient tab, the values of the time stamps and concentrations of MPA and MPB are being entered.

 Set the stop time to 18 min (minutes), the flow rate to 0.400 mL/min (milliliters per minute), and the minimum and maximum pressure limits to 0 and 6000 psi (p-s-i), respectively [1].